Marian0/react-drag-and-drop/README.md

 # Accord Code Challenge
 This is a sample project drop down - image uploader with progress css bar.
+To configure backend endpoint you should edit the `src/components/drag-and-drop/drag-and-drop.component.tsx` file.

 ## Author
 - Mariano Peyregne (marianosantafe@gmail.com)